-Cybercriminals are taking advantage of the disruption to everyday life caused by the pandemic to launch additional cyberattacks and online scams which is why many users have started using a VPN to protect themselves online.
+Cybercriminals were quick to take advantage of the disruption to everyday life caused by the worldwide Covid pandemic.
+Over the last couple of years or so they have launched more cyberattacks and online scams than ever, which is why many users have started using a VPN to protect themselves online.

 A VPN, or virtual private network, is an increasingly popular tool that secures your internet connection and allows you to browse the web anonymously.
 This is because a VPN allows you to use a different IP address than the one provided by your Internet Service Provider (ISP) online.
 Additionally, by changing server locations while connected to a VPN, you can make it appear as if you're in a different state or even in a different country.

-While many users stay connected to their VPN at all times for additional security online, this can also have negative effects as shown by a new report from New York's WHEC.
+While many users stay connected to their VPN at all times for additional security online, this can also have negative effects as illustrated by this report from New York's WHEC.

 When not to use a VPN

-New York State is currently trying to crack down on scammers attempting to collect unemployment benefits they are not entitled to.
+New York State has long been trying to crack down on scammers attempting to collect unemployment benefits they are not entitled to.
 Unemployment insurance fraud is a very serious matter and unfortunately several innocent New Yorkers are now unable to receive their benefits after logging on to the website of the state's Department of Labor (DOL) while connected to a VPN.

 WHEC spoke with Elena Rodriguez who tried to re-certify her benefits online but ended up having her payments stopped due to the fact that DOL thought she was out of the country.
 Rodriguez provided more details on the situation, saying:

 “That evening I got something that said 'we see that you are in Romania,' I was like wait what are you talking about… and then I realized my VPN was on.
 I just had the VPN for extra security because I heard cyber threats are more increased during this time, so I thought I was being proactive and smart and doing all this.
 Not for one second did I think it might show that I am not in the country.”